 Your employer must sign a declaration, found in the job offer form, that the company meets all of the requirements set out in Employer Requirements, has been in operation in B.C. for at least one or two years (as applicable), and is complying with B.C. and federal employment, immigration, health, and safety laws and regulations.
+Typed signatures will not be accepted.

-The employer contact who signs the job offer form must be an employee or owner of the company, and have the authority and consent of the company to proceed with the application.
+The employer contact who signs the job offer form must be an employee or owner of the company, and have the authority and consent of the company to support the BC PNP application, including any and all requirements of hiring a foreign worker.
 Failure to obtain this consent may result in a refusal of the application or a withdrawal of the applicant's nomination.